css-enjoyer/DotAI/README.md

 - Rampage (Heroes that solo rampage (under the proper circumstances))
 - Complexity (Varying levels of hero complexity)

-Features I plan to implement in the future:
-- [ ] Indicate number of heroes matching in a specific category
-- [ ] Hero sorter, sort heroes by name/attribute/etc...
-- [ ] Contact form, for suggestions and inquiries.
-- [ ] Banner, display banner with basic information of first appearing in grid.
-- [ ] AI.

 ## Technologies and Libraries Used
 - MongoDB
 - Express